Entering School Assessments (TAs, Tests, Targets, etc)

-You can use the Enter Data area of Insight to enter teacher assessments, tests, targets and other summative assessments.
+You can use the Enter Data > School Assessments area of Insight to enter any non-statutory summative assessments you want to record in Insight.

-You’ll now fill in the form to tell Insight what data you want to enter, and for which pupils.
+You can now fill in the form to tell Insight what data you want to enter, and for which pupils.

 Step 1: Choose your Pupils

-Or if you want to enter data for a more specific group, like your class, you can use the Filter Pupils button.
+If you want to enter data for a more specific group, like your class, you can use the Filter Pupils button.
 See our guide on the basics of Choosing And Comparing Pupils for more.

-Step 2: Choose a Subject
+Step 2: Choose an Assessment

 For the most part you’ll be entering data for the current year and term.
-These options are selected by default, so you won’t need to change them:
+These options are selected by default, so you won’t need to change them.

-When you’re happy with your selections, click Load Mark Sheet to start entering your data:
+When you’re happy with your selections, click Load Mark Sheet to start entering your data.

-Step 5: Entering your Data
+Step 3: Enter your Data

 The mark sheet is where you can type in or select marks for each pupil.